kffl3496/Code-Refactor/README.md

 # Code-Refactor
-Week 1 Project
+Week 1 Project,
-Fixed up the HTML file to look a bit cleaner and added some comments citing said changes.
+fixed up the HTML file to look a bit cleaner and added some comments noting said changes.